 For Immediate Release:

-To learn more about California’s beef supply and cattle ranching families, as well as how industry leaders are working to keep ranchers updated on the significant and fast-moving responses to the current crisis, visit www.calcattlemen.org/resilience.
+To learn more about our nation’s beef supply and what makes Californians leaders in sustainable beef production, as well as how industry leaders are working to keep ranchers updated on the significant and fast-moving responses to the current crisis, visit www.calcattlemen.org/resilience.

 The California Cattle Council was established through a referendum conducted by the California Department of Food and Agriculture.
 The California Cattlemen’s Association is a non-profit trade association that represents California’s ranchers and beef producers in legislative and regulatory affairs.